SquareBracketAssociates/Booklet-Graphics/Chapters/bloc/dragAndDropExample.md

 space show
 ```

-In this snippet, we add a border to the red element whenever the green element enters its bounds while dragging, and we remove this border when it leaves.

 We can see that the border doesn't appear as intended (unless you drag too quickly the element meaning the cursor will enter the parent first and then consider leaving it when the green element will be brought to the right position).